-Current regulations allow a exploitation rate of 20% of the available spawning biomass (5 AAC 27.865).
-This exploitation rate is based on (Funk and Rowell, 1995).
-Given that this analysis is over two decades old, it would be worth repeating this analysis with an updated dataset.
-This analysis could be accomplished by an outside contractor or as part of a post-doctorate.
-It would not be possible to conduct this analysis in-house given current staffing and work load.
+Increase our sampling crew size.
+Currently we are able to sample approximately 6,000 herring from the commercial harvest each year using a crew of two fisheries technicians and one supervising biologist sampling from the shore plants in Naknek.
+Adding an additional technician to the existing crew would cost about $8,500 and allow us to sample an additional ~3,000 fish from harvest landed at shore-based processing plants in Naknek.
+Fielding a second 2-person sampling crew at Togiak Fisheries International (TFI) in Togiak would cost about $25,000 and would give us the ability to sample an additional ~5,000 fish from harvest processed by TFI and the floating processors.

+Review the harvest rate strategy (threshold and target harvest rate).
+This would require time from State biometric staff as well as funding for outside biometric support in the form of a post-doctoral position or as a contractual service.
+The estimated cost is approximately $XXXX and take XXXX years to complete.

+Research strategies one, two, and possibly three would strengthen our ability to estimate the annual spawning biomass.
+Research strategies three and four would strengthen our ability to estimate the age composition of the annual spawning biomass.
+Research strategy five would allow us to update and validate our current harvest rate strategy.

+Provide a second aircraft and aircrew stationed either in Togiak or Dillingham.

 Our current aerial survey protocol is to fly at 3,000 ft in a small aircraft with two surveyors on board.
 Surveyors sit on opposite sides of the aircraft and cover…………….

-Improving our estimate of the total spawning biomass has more potential to improve our forecast accuracy than improvements in our ability to accurately estimate the age composition of the spawning biomass.
+Improving our estimate of the total spawning biomass has more potential to improve our forecast accuracy than improvements in our ability to accurately estimate the age composition of the spawning biomass and may have a larger influence on the GHL than re-evaluating our harvest rate strategy.
 Our single largest difficulty in estimating the total run biomass is that our method is dependent on being able to estimate the biomass during a short period when the spawning biomass of herring is at its peak biomass.
-There are several areas of research that we believe might
+There are several areas of research that could improve the precision and reduce potential bias of our aerial survey biomass estimates:

-independent verification of survey estimates,
+independent verification of survey estimates herring school surface area,

-and
+developing a reference set of digitized surveys for training estimators and increasing consistency among estimators, and

-increased spatial coverage of aerial data either through additional aircraft and staff or via new technologies such as UAVs that could capture digital video and be processed post-season.
+increased spatial coverage of aerial data either through additional aircraft and staff, or via new technologies such as UAVs that could capture digital video and be processed post-season.

+Explore options to digitize existing surveys.

-Limited independent estimates of herring that have been obtained in the past convinces us that our methodology has the potential for very large amounts of variation between surveyors and the potential for surveyor bias is high.
+Our methodology has the potential for very large amounts of variation between surveyors and the potential for surveyor bias is high.
 Obtaining paired observations would allow us to better quantify the variation in our biomass estimates.
-There are three basic ways we might obtain paired observations.
-We could:
+There are three basic ways to obtain paired observations:

 capture video that closely aligns with what the surveyor inside the aircraft sees, or

 have a second aircraft and surveyor duplicate the effort of the current survey, or